Season 1, Episode 17-Andrew Johnson and Raleigh

 The Andrew Johnson National Historic Site in Greenville, Tennessee, with the birthplace replica adjacent.

-Check out Andrew Johnson’s “Visiting the Presidents” Episode from Season 2, “Andrew Johnson and Greeneville”!
+Be sure to listen to Andrew Johnson’s “Visiting the Presidents” Episode from Season 2, “Andrew Johnson and Greeneville on his home!

 From My July 2015 Visit!